Join us to #BreakTheStigma in Hunterdon County!

 Frequent and long-term cannabis use may be linked to worsened symptoms in individuals with bipolar disorder.

-Opioid Use and Mental Illness
+Opioid Use and Mental Health Disorders

 Opioid use is very common among people with mental health conditions.
 A reverse relationship also exists, with some evidence suggesting that opioid use can contribute to symptoms of a mental health condition.